lostbean/acpex/docs/design.md

 ### **3.2.
 Process and Supervision Strategy**

-The cornerstone of the library will be a GenServer module, ACP.Connection.
+The cornerstone of the library will be a GenServer module, ACPex.Connection.
 Each running instance of this GenServer will represent and manage a single, active agent-client connection over stdio.

-The responsibilities of the ACP.Connection process are as follows:
+The responsibilities of the ACPex.Connection process are as follows:

 1. **Transport Management**: Upon initialization, it will spawn and link to a dedicated transport process (or port) responsible for the low-level,